-Global mean sea-level trend has risen over the 20th century with an approximate rate of 1.7 mm yr-1, with higher rates of about 3.2 mm yr-1 as measured by satellite altimetry over the past 30 years (Church and White, 2011; Nerem et al., 2010).

-25 This rise is also projected to continue at high rates in the future due to the global warming.
-However, regional sea-level change has displayed and will likely continue to display clear deviations from the global sea-level average (Slangen et al., 2012; Church et al., 2013).
-As these authors pointed out, the sea-level trends estimated by satellite altimetry in the North Atlantic at high latitudes south of Greenland are of the order of 10 mm yr-1, whereas immediately further south in the midlatitude North Atlantic, the sea-level trends may become negative, of the order of -5 mm yr-1.
-In the Pacific Ocean, similar contrasts can be also observed.
-In the Tropical Western Pacific, these trends may attain a value of 15 mm yr-1, whereas in the mid-latitude Eastern Pacific the trends are negative, of the order of -5 mm yr-1.
-These regional differences in observed regional sea-level trends are likely caused by spatially heterogeneous atmospheric forcing and ocean internal variability (e.g.

-5 Church et al., 2010).
-Since the regional trends can be sustained for several decades (Hu and Deser, 2013), the understanding of the origin of these deviations is important for more accurate predictions of regional sea-level rise (Carson et al. 2016; Cazenave and Llovel, 2010; Milne et al., 2009).
+The global mean sea-level trend has risen over the 20th century at an approximate rate of 1.7 mm yr^{-1} , with higher rates of about 3.2 mm yr^{-1} as measured by satellite altimetry over the past 30 years (Church and White, 2011; Nerem et al., 2010).
+This rise is also projected to continue at high rates in the future due to global warming.
+However, regional sealevel change has displayed and will likely continue to display clear deviations from the global sea-level average (Slangen et al., 2012; Church et al., 2013).
+As other authors have pointed out, the sea-level trends estimated by satellite altimetry in the North Atlantic at high latitudes south of Greenland are of the order of 10 mm yr^{-1} , whereas immediately south in the mid-latitude North Atlantic, the sea-level trends may become negative, of the order of -5 mm yr^{-1} .
+In the Pacific Ocean, similar contrasts can also be observed.
+In the tropical western Pacific, these trends may attain a value of 15 mm yr^{-1} , whereas in the mid-latitude eastern Pacific the trends are negative, of the order of -5 mm yr^{-1} .
+These regional differences in observed regional sea-level trends are likely caused by spatially heterogeneous atmospheric forcing and ocean internal variability (e.g. Church et al., 2010).
+Since the regional trends can be sustained for several decades (Hu and Deser, 2013), an understanding of the origin of these deviations is important for more accurate predictions of regional sea-level rise (Carson et al., 2016; Cazenave and Llovel, 2010; Milne et al., 2009).
 This study contributes to the understanding of variations in the decadal sea-level trends in the Baltic Sea.

-In the case of semi-enclosed seas like the Baltic Sea, the deviations of the sea-level trends from the global mean could

-10 potentially be large since they are exposed to additional forcing, such as regional wind forcing and its interaction with the coastlines, the balance between precipitation and evaporation, and spill-over effects from the open ocean.
-Also, the regional oceanographic characteristics such as stratification due to regional temperature and salinity profiles may modulate the heat-uptake differently as in the open ocean.
+In the case of semi-enclosed seas like the Baltic Sea, the deviations of the sea-level trends from the global mean could potentially be large since they are exposed to additional forcing, such as regional wind forcing and its interaction with the coastlines, the balance between precipitation and evaporation, and spillover effects from the open ocean.
+Also, the regional oceanographic characteristics, such as stratification due to regional temperature and salinity profiles, may modulate the heat uptake differently than in the open ocean.

-Previous studies have shown that the sea-level records display relatively large variations of decadal trends in the Baltic Sea

-- 15 (Richter et al., 2011).
-For instance, the Warnemünde (southern Baltic) sea-level record displays an average long-term sealevel trend over the last 150 years of about 1.5 mm yr-1 (to a large extent caused by the Glacial Isostatic Adjustment that occurs at millennial timescales, as briefly explained later).
-However, the trends of the Warnemünde sea-level record calculated over 30-year windows may vary between -0.5 mm yr-1 to 2.5 mm yr-1.
-Although the recent 30-year trends are high, the maximum 30-year trend so far was reached around year 1900.
-This indicates that natural variations can cause - 20 substantial deviations that should be understood and taken into account, especially for shorter term (multidecadal) future sealevel projections.
+Previous studies have shown that sea-level records display relatively large variations in decadal trends in the Baltic Sea (Richter et al., 2011).
+For instance, the Warnemünde (southern Baltic) sea-level record displays an average long-term sea-level trend over the last 150 years of about 1.5 mm yr-1 (to a large extent caused by the glacial isostatic adjustment that occurs at millennial timescales, as briefly explained later).
+However, the trends of the Warnemünde sea-level record calculated over 30-year windows may vary between -0.5 and 2.5 mm yr^{-1} .
+Although the recent 30-year trends are high, the maximum 30-year trend so far was reached around 1900.
+This indicates that natural variations can cause substantial deviations that should be understood and taken into account, especially for shorter-term (multidecadal) future sea-level projections.